uchicago-library/rsync_tutorial/README.md

 ## About this document

 This tutorial shows how to use [rsync](https://en.wikipedia.org/wiki/Rsync) to copy large amounts of data between servers quickly and securely.
-Although rsync is a commandline program, these notes try to avoid assuming any experience with the command line.
+Although rsync is a command line program, these notes try to avoid assuming any experience with the command line.

 Rsync helps to prevent some common errors that happen when you copy a large nubmer of files, like accidentally files to the wrong place by releasing the mouse button too early during a drag and drop.
 It is also very reliable and fault-tolerant.
 It's a powerful command, which comes with a bit of a learning curve.
 Hopefully these notes will help you get started.
 Please feel free to reach out with any questions or concerns so we can continue to improve them.